UBCSailbot/arduino-interface/README.md

 An NPM module which makes it easy to safely interface with your Arduino over serial.
 It allows you to safely update it too.
 Great for remote mission critical deployments.

+It has two modes: Binary mode and String mode.

+Binary mode supports SLIP encoding, checksums, and one-way (computer-to-arduino) message confirmation checking for extremely robust communication.

-Want to make sure that your messages are received correctly?
-No problem!
-NMEA checksums are supported natively!
+String mode supports NMEA checking to make sure that your messages are received correctly.

 ## Usage
 Get it through NPM by running: `npm install arduino-interface`